 - What is a Paleo diet?

 - What is the reasoning behind Paleo?

-- What makes the Paleo diet different from any other diet?
+- What makes Paleo different from any other diet?

-- What to eat and not to eat on the paleo diet?
+- What to eat and not to eat on a Paleo diet?

 - What are the benefits of following the diet?